 - You may like a particular industry sector.
 E.g. you might think the retirement village sector may perform really well because of our ageing population, so you want to invest in companies like Summerset and Oceania Healthcare.

 - You may dislike a particular company or industry sector.
-E.g. you might think the retail sector will perform badly because of increasing competition, so you build a portfolio that avoids companies like Kathmandu and The Warehouse.
+E.g. you might think the retail sector will perform badly, so you build a portfolio that avoids companies like Kathmandu and The Warehouse.
+Or you may dislike a company for ethical reasons e.g. SkyCity for being involved in gambling.

 - You may simply just love a particular company.
 One of my very first investments was in Air New Zealand, just because I loved the airline and aviation in general.
 Although I admit this isn’t the smartest strategy for choosing what to invest in!

 When you’re invested in an individual company, you get to go along for the ride and follow that company’s achievements, challenges, and plans for the future.
 It’s like quietly cheering on your favourite sports team.
-While with funds, it feels like I’m investing in something so faceless.
+Individual companies feel more tangible (e.g. you can see and touch Air New Zealand and their planes), while with funds, it can feel like you’re investing in something that’s a bit faceless.

 In addition, you get to attend shareholder meetings and events (free food!), vote on important company issues, and participate when your company is raising more money to fund future growth.
 Not everyone will be interested in all of these things, but I can say that I’ve learnt way more from investing in individual companies than from investing in funds.